ScratchJr: User interface

-Children create code in objects called sprites - which can be characters or other objects.
-ScratchJr comes with a library of sprites, and sprites can be edited or new ones created using the "Paint Editor".
+Children create code in objects called sprites, which can be characters or other objects.
+ScratchJr comes with a library of sprites, and sprites can be edited or new ones created using the paint editor.

-The paint editor lets you paint in many different colors, with different thicknesses.
-You can also draw shapes and erase paint.
+The paint editor allows painting in different colours with different thicknesses.
+Users can draw shapes and erase paint.

 Code is created by dragging blocks into a coding area and snapping them together.
 All the blocks are completely icon-based (no text other than for values) which is how children can use this language before they can read.
-Blocks are connected from left to right, like words, contradicting the top to bottom connections that the original Scratch language uses.
-The main coding area is displayed at the bottom of the screen, with the stage in the center, the scene on the right, and the sprites on the left.
+Blocks are connected from left to right, like words, contradicting the top-to-bottom connections that the original Scratch language uses.
+The main coding area is displayed at the bottom of the screen, with the stage in the centre, the scene on the right, and the sprites on the left.
 Sprites are unique to each scene.

 The user interface is much simpler than that of Scratch.
 Both the number of categories of programming blocks and the number of blocks within each category have been reduced, so that only most basic ones were retained.